AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-tab.md

 SCREENSHOT

 * If an Execute or Request Campaign includes choices, clicking on the flow card will expand to show all choices in individual cards.
-Clicking on the choice card will expand the campaign associated to the specific choice and simultaneously open slide out panel with the following information:
+Clicking on the choice card will expand the campaign associated to the specific choice as well as reveal a slide-out panel with the following information:

-!!!!!!!!!!
-GRAMMAR FIX SECOND SENTENCE

    * Campaign the choice belongs to
    * "Edit Choice" button